From Our Library

 . . . . and don't forget to check out ourLIBGUIDES

-Through its resources and services, the seminary library participates in the formation of future priests, deacons, religious, and lay ministers.
-The library's goals and objectives are based on the belief that we are helping our users become lifelong learners who are at once well-rooted in the history and the patrimony of the Church, and ready to go forth and evangelize in the third millennium.
+The seminary library’s primary mission is to participate in the theological and pastoral training of future priests, deacons, religious, and lay men and women, but it also serves the wider Church and general public as well.
+The library's primary users are the administration, faculty and currently-enrolled students of seminary programs, but we welcome visitors, local scholars, retreatants, and parish ministers, etc. The library and its staff consciously strive to cultivate core values such as respect, hospitality, diversity, collaboration, and excellence.
+Our goals and objectives are based on the belief that we are helping our users become lifelong learners who are at once well-rooted in the history and the patrimony of the Church, and ready to go forth and evangelize in the third millennium.

 Library hours always